nromanen/devops_2025/kateryna_kravchuk/task_11/task_11.md

 #### 2.4 Execute queries to retrieve information

-Find all books that has more than 200 pages:
+Find all books that have more than 200 pages:

 ```js
 db.mycol.find({ pages: {$gt: 200} }).pretty()